despairblue/furry-octo-dangerzone/SceGraToo.md

 **what is a scene graph why is it usefull**

 #### X3D
-X3D is the [XML](https://en.wikipedia.org/wiki/XML) representation of [VRML](https://en.wikipedia.org/wiki/VRML) which was designed as a universal interactive 3D exchange format, much like html is for written documents or SVG for vector graphics.
+X3D is the [XML] representation of [VRML] which was designed as a universal interactive 3D exchange format, much like html is for written documents or SVG for vector graphics.
-Due to its XML structure it can be integrated in html documents, thus the Frauenhofer Institute pursued to implement a runtime that could interpret and visualize x3d in the browser.
+Due to its XML structure it can be integrated in html documents, thus the Frauenhofer Institute pursued to implement a runtime that could interpret and visualize x3d in the browser, by using a [WebGL] context.
 It's called [x3dom](http://www.x3dom.org/) and it's extensively used by SceGraToo, the tool that arose from this thesis.

 ##### x3dom
 As said in the previous chapter x3dom was developed by the Frauenhofer Institute to realize the vision that started VRML in the first place: *mark up interactive 3D content for the web*.
 On the web there are to entirely different approaches to describe the same thing: